griffin-h/lightcurve_fitting/docs/source/usage.rst

 Calibrating Spectra to Photometry
 ---------------------------------
-The :mod:`.speccal` module (somewhat experimental right now) can be used to calibrate spectra to observed photometry.
+The :mod:`.speccal` module can be used to calibrate spectra to observed photometry.

 .. code-block:: python